Tinkerforge/doc/source/Hardware/Bricklets/Distance_IR.rst

-If you then connect the Brick to the PC over USB, you should see a tab named "Distance IR" in the Brick Viewer after you pressed "connect".
+If you then connect the Brick to the PC over USB, you should see a tab named "Distance IR Bricklet" in the Brick Viewer after you pressed "connect", select it.
 If everything went as expected you can now see the measured distance of the sensor, the output voltage of the distance sensor and a graph that shows the distance over time.